dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 ## CoNLL Format
 The Hugging Face format follows CoNLL-2003.
 Every token in a sentence (or sequence) is on a separate line along with its "B-", "I-", "O" tag.
-In our corpus, we have GCPER (person) and GCORG (organization), with abbreviations suffixed with "-ABBRV" thus there are 9 unique tags.
+In our corpus, we have GCPER (person) and GCORG (organization), with their abbreviations suffixed with "-ABBRV".

 For example the sequence _The Director, DLA and the VA shall:_ would be represented as
 ```